 – The bitstream ends.

-– A picture picB in an access unit containing a film grain characteristics SEI message is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.
+– A picture picB in the current layer in an access unit containing a film grain characteristics SEI message that is applicable to the current layer is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.

 Modify subclause D.3.15 as follows:

-tone_map_cancel_flag equal to 1 indicates that the tone mapping information SEI message cancels the persistence of any previous tone mapping information SEI message in output order tone_map_cancel_flag equal to 0 indicates that tone mapping information follows.
+tone_map_cancel_flag equal to 1 indicates that the tone mapping information SEI message cancels the persistence of any previous tone mapping information SEI message in output order that applies to the current layer. tone_map_cancel_flag equal to 0 indicates that tone mapping information follows.

-tone_map_persistence_flag specifies the persistence of the tone mapping information SEI message.
+tone_map_persistence_flag specifies the persistence of the tone mapping information SEI message for the current layer.

 tone_map_persistence_flag equal to 0 specifies that the tone mapping information applies to the current decoded picture only.

-Let picA be the current picture. tone_map_persistence_flag equal to 1 specifies that the tone mapping information persists in output order until any of the following conditions are true:
+Let picA be the current picture. tone_map_persistence_flag equal to 1 specifies that the tone mapping information persists for the current layer in output order until any of the following conditions are true:

 – A new CVS begins.

-– A picture picB in an access unit containing a tone mapping information SEI message with the same value of tone_map_id is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.
+– A picture picB in the current layer in an access unit containing a tone mapping information SEI message with the same value of tone_map_id and applicable to the current layer is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.

 Modify subclause D.3.16 as follows:

-frame_packing_arrangement_cancel_flag equal to 1 indicates that the frame packing arrangement SEI message cancels the persistence of any previous frame packing arrangement SEI message in output order . frame_packing_arrangement_cancel_flag equal to 0 indicates that frame packing arrangement information follows.
+frame_packing_arrangement_cancel_flag equal to 1 indicates that the frame packing arrangement SEI message cancels the persistence of any previous frame packing arrangement SEI message in output order that applies to the current layer. frame_packing_arrangement_cancel_flag equal to 0 indicates that frame packing arrangement information follows.

 …

-frame_packing_arrangement_persistence_flag specifies the persistence of the frame packing arrangement SEI message.
+frame_packing_arrangement_persistence_flag specifies the persistence of the frame packing arrangement SEI message for the current layer.

 frame_packing_arrangement_persistence_flag equal to 0 specifies that the frame packing arrangement SEI message applies to the current decoded frame only.

-Let picA be the current picture. frame_packing_arrangement_persistence_flag equal to 1 specifies that the frame packing arrangement SEI message persists in output order until any of the following conditions are true:
+Let picA be the current picture. frame_packing_arrangement_persistence_flag equal to 1 specifies that the frame packing arrangement SEI message persists for the current layer in output order until any of the following conditions are true:

 – A new CVS begins.